WhiteHouse/buildmanager/README.md

   3. Do this:

         cd /path/to/my-site-repo
-        drush site-make ./site_make.mysite.yml --message="Update example distro to 7.x-1.3."
+        drush site-make ./site_make.mysite.yml --message="Update example distro to 7.x-1.3." -v

      Helpful additional options provided by Drush:

-        # Use -v or --debug to see what drush is doing under the hood.
+        # Use --debug to see more info about what drush is doing under the hood.
-        drush site-make ./site_make.mysite.yml -v --message="Update example distro to 7.x-1.3."
         drush site-make ./site_make.mysite.yml -v --debug --message="Update example distro to 7.x-1.3."

         # Use --simulate to see the commands drush will execute when you run